awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

    Here is an explanation of each component:
 `39 1,13 * * *`
 Schedules a command to be run at 01:39 and 13:39 every day\.
 The selected values are arbitrary, but the Certbot developers suggest running the command at least twice daily\.
-This guarantees that any certificate found to be compromised will be promptly revoked and replaced\.
+This guarantees that any certificate found to be compromised is promptly revoked and replaced\.
 `root`
 The command runs with root privileges\.
 `certbot renew --no-self-upgrade`